Alaska Layoffs — August 2023

 Trend & Outlook

-The data underscores a mixed picture for Alaska's labor market, with activity diverging between monthly and annual comparisons.
+These figures highlight a mixed picture for Alaska's labor market, with activity diverging between monthly and annual comparisons.
+The Professional Services sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Alaska.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Alaska WARN notices, browse layoffs by state, or download the full dataset.